Dental Crown Before and After Photos

 “3 temporary crowns put on at one sitting and no trouble at all.
 Believe me, I am the queen of cowards when it comes to dentists having had some very bad youthful experiences.
 Dr. Fresch, Jules, and all of the staff are wonderful at making this a calm, painfree experience.” –Jill D.

 Dental crowns are tooth-shaped caps that cover teeth that have been damaged or fill the space of a missing tooth in order to restore your smile.
 Crowns are natural-looking replacements that not only restore the appearance of your teeth but strengthen your bite.
 Patients typically receive a crown when a filling is not effective in restoring the tooth.

-What Can a Crown Fix?
+What Problems Can a Dental Crown Fix?

-Patients receive crowns for various reasons.
+Patients receive dental crowns for various reasons.
 Cosmetically, they can be used to cover discolored or misshapen teeth.
 In restorative dentistry, crowns are used to hold together cracked teeth, cover or support a tooth with a large filling, or restore a broken tooth.
 In addition, crowns can be used in conjunction with bridges and implants.

 Dental crowns can be made of several different materials, each with their own benefits and disadvantages.
 These materials include:

 - Metal: Metal crowns are comprised entirely of metal alloy including gold, platinum, palladium, or other elements.
 Metal can easily withstand the force of biting and chewing while also preserving a majority of the tooth’s original structure.
 Crowns made of metal rarely chip or break but are easily identifiable in the mouth due to their metallic color.

 - Porcelain-fused-to-metal: Also known as PFM, porcelain-fused-to-metal crowns appear like normal teeth and can be color-matched to each patient’s mouth.
 However, the metal under the porcelain can create a dark line and they tend to wear down more than metal crowns.